 If you need to list more than one source, answer "Yes" to the prompt asking if you would like to list an additional source of other funds.
 Continue until you have reported all sources, and then choose "No" for the final prompt asking if you would like to list an additional source of other funds.
-Be sure you do not double count funds used to match more than one grant (such as, for example, Title V4 and State General Funds).
+Be sure you do not double count funds used to match more than one grant.